dhes/ColonoscopyPolyp/input/pagecontent/index.md

 ```
 1 The specimen status must be "available".
 2 (The collection element)
-3 The specimen collection bodySite must be selected from the _value set_ cp-body-site (more on value sets in a minute).
+3 The specimen collection bodySite must be selected from the _value set_ cp-body-site
 4 The collection method must be selected from the value set cp-polyp-excision-method.
 5 The collection quantity must be from the value set cp-polyp-length-units.
 6 The collected[x] value must be present.